 He recently switched to Brewbaker Technology Magnet High School and intends to graduate next month.
 He’ll graduate with more than a dozen industry qualifications when he does.
 Then it’s on to Auburn University, where he’ll begin as a sophomore as a result of the dual enrollment programs he’s been participating in.

 There are more ambitious initiatives in the works.
 “In the near future, I hope to turn XiRepair into a chain repair business with numerous locations around Central Alabama,” Strange stated.

 But don’t expect to see him on Friday nights.
 On weekends, he works as a part-time DJ.

 Begum’s Spike Phones has also moved into the new premises and enlarged its business, which now buys secondhand phones, inspects circuit boards, and certifies them for customer resale.
 “Many businesses buy phones in bulk,” Begum explained.
 “When they buy new phones for their staff, they bring their old phones to me and resale them.”
 That way, it won’t end up in the trash, and they’ll get something out of it.”

-They’ve now launched a second site at The Fresh Market at 1625 Perry Hill Road, where they offer data recovery, sell phones, and repair everything from restaurant point-of-sale equipment to game consoles to drones.
+They’ve now launched a second site at The Fresh Market at 1625 Perry Hill Road, where they offer data recovery, cell phones, and repair everything from restaurant point-of-sale equipment to game consoles to drones.
 “We could definitely fix it if it had a power line,” Strange added.